 Spectral Domain OCT

-Newer diagnostic studies using computer-imaging technology such as spectral domain optical coherence tomography (OCT), now permit precise determination of optic nerve characteristics that cannot be detected by the unaided human eye.
+Newer diagnostic studies using computer-imaging technology such as spectral domain optical coherence tomography (OCT), now permit precise measurements of the retinal nerve fiber layer that cannot be visualized by the unaided human eye.
 This test helps monitor and detect optic nerve loss over time.

 Because corneal thickness can influence your eye pressure reading, this test measures the thickness of your cornea.

 This exam looks at the drainage angle in your eye.

 Certain prescription eye drops decrease intraocular pressure by reducing the amount of fluid your eye produces.
 Several different classes of glaucoma medications are available to provide pressure reduction including beta-blockers, prostaglandin analogues, alpha-adrenergic agonists, miotics, Rho kinase inhibitors, and oral and topical carbonic anhydrase inhibitors.
 These medications work by either reducing the rate at which fluid in the eye is produced or by increasing the outflow of fluid from the eye.